readthedocs/readthedocs.org/docs/user/examples.rst

   :alt: Awesome List badge
   :target: https://github.com/readthedocs-examples/

-We maintain an Awesome List where you can contribute new shiny examples of using Read the Docs.
-Please refer to the instructions on how to submit new entries.
+We maintain an **Awesome List** where you can contribute new shiny examples of using Read the Docs.
+Please refer to the instructions on how to submit new entries on `Awesome Read the Docs Projects <https://github.com/readthedocs-examples/>`_.

 New example projects